Intern in Santiago with The Intern Group (Summer)

 The Intern Group offers first-class internships across all career fields, year round. placing talented international participants in internships in Europe, Asia, Australia, North America, and Latin America.
-The Intern Group is regularly featured in the world’s top media, including CNN, Time, WSJ and Forbes.
-UAlbany is pleased to offer 8-week summer internships in Santiago to Global Distinction candidates, particularly those planning to work in Chile, or elsewhere in South America, Central America, the Caribbean, or Spain.
+The Intern Group is regularly featured in the world’s top media, including CNN, Time, WSJ, and Forbes.
+UAlbany is pleased to offer 8-week summer internships in Santiago to Global Distinction candidates and other UAlbany and SUNY students, particularly those planning to work in Chile, or elsewhere in South America, Central America, the Caribbean, or Spain.

 Course Descriptions and Syllabi